Lorenz-s/NitroHat/TheNitroHat.md

 I just designed the hardware to change resistance based on the movement of a real hi-hat stand!
 While it took a lot of time to fine tune it, the end result is a simple but effective hi-hat controller that gets mounted directly on a standard hi-hat stand.

+## See it in action
+I made a [small youtube video](https://youtube.com/shorts/4Iyc04RRA2g) showing how it works

 ---

 ## **Key Features**